L'hôtel de la Marine

 The Al Thani Collection, a prestigious private collection

 The Hôtel de la Marine welcomes the works of the Al Thani Collection, one of the most prestigious private collections in the world.
 Full of priceless artworks and objets d’art, it represents many different civilisations and spans over 5000 years of history.
-The opening exhibition Tresors from the Al Thani Collection highlights around 120 masterpieces from Antiquity to the 19th century.
-Simply stunning!

 An ode to French cuisine and art de vivre